elihoole/elihoole.github.io/_posts/2013-05-15-dr-brains-story.md

 Constable Vendikkai had promised much when he first joined the department.
 But, after six months of faithful service, Vendikkai suddenly decided to obey the flip side of the old saying 'new brooms sweep well' – that is, ‘old brooms sweep bad’.
 Now, after six years, he was hardly even being a broom.

 There was a tone of urgency in the Inspector's voice as he called Vendikkai's name.
-‘Bring another cup of tea plus three ulunthu vadais’ (5), Sethu issued orders in a manner fitting for an Inspector.
+‘Bring another cup of tea plus three ulunthu vadais’[^5], Sethu issued orders in a manner fitting for an Inspector.

 A bit of ulunthu vadai always put things in perspective.
 And Raja Cafe's sambol, Sethu would unashamedly swear anytime, came straight from heaven's kitchen.